| 14 min read

 • Wrong path.
 The file must be at /.well-known/mta-sts.txt, not /mta-sts.txt or anywhere else.

 • HTTP redirect.
-RFC 8461 Section 3.3 prohibits following redirects.
-If Certbot or Cloudflare redirects http:// to https://, some senders get a 301 and give up.
+RFC 8461 §3.3 prohibits following redirects.
+If the HTTPS policy URL redirects to another host, path, or challenge page, some senders get a 301 and give up.
 The policy works in your browser (which follows redirects) but fails for MTAs (which must not).

 • Cloudflare Browser Integrity Check.
 Cloudflare’s BIC blocks requests with non-browser User-Agent strings.
 Mail servers use agents like libwww-perl/6.68.
 The policy loads fine when you test it in Chrome, but MTAs get a challenge page instead of the policy file.